-- A Parental benefit rodicovsky prispevek is available to all families who meet the eligibility condition whether or not they take Parental leave.
-It can be considered as a home-care benefit for at-home parents, as well as partly a benefit to subsidise care costs, since parents can work full-time or part-time while receiving Parental benefit (but access to publicly-funded childcare is then limited, see below). - The period and amount of Parental benefit can be chosen from a number of options; the longest option is until the child is 48 months old and the shortest option is until the child is 24 months old.
-For example, the maximum amount if taking the 24 month option is 70 per cent of previous monthly earnings, with a ceiling of CZK11,500[€437] per month; while taking benefit until a child is three years has a ceiling of CZK7,000[€266].
-The maximum amount payable for the whole period is CZK220,000[€8,368]. - While Parental leave can only be taken up to the child's third birthday, the Parental benefit is paid until the child's fourth birthday. - Parental benefit is funded from general taxation.
+A Parental benefit - rodicovsky prispevek - is available to all families who meet the eligibility condition whether or not they take Parental leave.
+It can be considered as a home-care benefit for at-home parents, as well as - partly - a benefit to subsidise care costs, since parents can work full-time or part-time while receiving Parental benefit (but access to publicly-funded childcare is then limited, see below).

+- The period and amount of Parental benefit can be chosen from a number of options; the longest option is until the child is 48 months old and the shortest option is until the child is 12 months old.
+The maximum amount if taking the 12 months option is the maximum payment on Maternity benefit, i.e. CZK36,750 [€1,424.59] per month.
+The ceiling of Parental benefit corresponds to ceiling of Maternity benefit.
+If a parent did not participate in sickness insurance, the ceiling is CZK7,600 [€294.61] per month.
+The maximum amount payable for the whole period is CZK220,000 [€8,528.17]. - While Parental leave can only be taken up to the child's third birthday, the Parental benefit is paid until the child's fourth birthday. - Parental benefit is funded from general taxation.

-- The selected Parental benefit option may be changed after three months. - Parents on leave can work, but not on the same job from which he/she is taking leave - Both parents can take Parental leave at the same time, but only one of them is entitled to Parental benefit.
+- The selected Parental benefit option may be changed after three months. - Parents on leave can work without any limitation, but as they cannot make use of public childcare facilities, they are then responsible to assure the care of a child by another person. - Both parents can take Parental leave at the same time, but only one of them is entitled to Parental benefit.
 They can alternate in receiving benefit as often they want.